eoko/zf-mandrill/README.md

 ## Introduction

 zf-mandrill is a simple wrapper for the Mandrill API.
-It permit to use the Mandrill API using a pre-configure client in a zend-framework context.
+It permit to use the Mandrill API using a pre-configure client in a Zend Framework context.

 With this module, you can :

-- pre-configure Mandrill
+- pre-configure Mandrill client
 - check your configuration using zend-diagnostic
-- send email from CLI (test purpose)
+- send email from CLI (for testing purpose)
 - send email directly from controller
 - use email service to send email